We do not recommend towing a caravan that is heavier than 1340 kg kg with this Dacia.

 Weight

-The towing limit of the Dacia is sufficient (check this in your vehicle documents).
+The maximum train weight is exceeded by 6 kg (check this in your vehicle documents).

 If you passed your driving test after 1 January 1997, a B driving license is enough.